qgis/QGIS-Documentation/docs/user_manual/style_library/symbol_selector.rst

   :file:`JPG`, :file:`BMP` ...).
 The image can be a file on the disk, a remote URL or an embedded file encoded as a string (:ref:`more details <svg_paths>`).
   Options include (data defined) opacity, image width, coordinate mode (object or viewport), rotation and offset.
-The image width can be set in the :ref:`common units <unit_selector>` or as a percentage of the original size.
+The image width can be set using any of the :ref:`common units <unit_selector>` or as a percentage of the original size.
 * **SVG fill**: fills the polygon using :ref:`SVG markers <svg_marker>`;
 * **Shapeburst fill**: buffers a gradient fill, where a gradient